 My CEO after reading my very first submission walked down to my Boss’s seat.
-He wanted to know who’d ghost written his piece.
+He wanted to know who’d drafted this piece.
 My Boss pointed towards my desk while I cowered below.
 Fidgeting through my submissions I wanted to locate the write up.
 Wrath was inevitable.
 He would never walk up to my Boss’s cubicle otherwise.
 My mind reeled.
 But I’d used the right words I thought.
 The right synonyms.
 The theme was set right.
 The audience was kept in mind.
-Data sited was accurate.
+Data cited was accurate.
 The flow was unquestionable.
 What could it possibly be?

 I stood up, gulped, looked up – in the exact sequence.
 My palms were sweaty and I brushed them across my jeans.
 The CEO extended the printed write up in my direction.
 I collected them.
 I was seeing him from this close for the very first time.
 It was my first job.
 My first submission.
 My hands shivered and I prayed that he didn’t get to see them.

 I was the youngest in the team.
 The newest.
 The only one who’d written something for him apart from my Boss, who was a veteran with words.
 Was I DOA?